 Avril watched the man as he fumbled the panel open to get to the water tank.
 He slurped water from the tap behind the panel, and Avril thought, Ew, you could have filled that bladder you’re holding.

-He looked up as the stranger came back, and he wondered, Are you more dangerous than you look?
+Avril looked up as the man came back, and he wondered, Are you more dangerous than you look?